Jump to:

 - Good airflow is key when you’re doing this, so make sure to open the windows and doors or even use a fan to keep the air moving.
 This is especially important if you use anything with strong smells or chemicals.

 - And don’t forget your protective gear!
 Pop on some gloves and safety goggles to keep yourself safe while you’re prepping.
-If you’re working with chemical stuff, always check the instructions for safe handling.
+If working with chemical stuff, always check the instructions for safe handling.

 - Prep your filling material according to the instructions.
 This might mean mixing mortar for chinking or loading up a caulk gun for caulking.